 "Crazy bitch..."
 He rolled over, both annoyed and amazed at her daring move.
 The Disillusionment Charm was a double edged sword.
 It was excellent for stealth, as it obviously made a skilled user practically indistinguishable with whatever was behind him or her.
-The down side was that it was extremely easily broken by magic, both internal and external.
+The downside was that it was extremely easily broken by magic, both internal and external.
 Cast a spell or be hit with one and the Charm would easily fail.
 Bellatrix had literally gambled that she wouldn't be caught and instantly taken down.
 And the worst part was that it had worked flawlessly.

 "Not bloody likely," Harry growled, now back on his feet and sprinting away from the fight at a door that had just creaked open and shut.

 "Don't worry, I'll stop her!" he shouted back, not looking at his Godfather as he ran after the woman.
 He doubted he'd see any form of support in the man's eyes.
 This was reflected in the repeated shouts for him to stop, which were eventually cut off when he left the room.
 Hopefully they would catch up with him quickly.
 It was unlikely he'd be able to hold the woman off for long.
-As long as he got the prophecy back.
+As long as he got the prophesy back.

 Fortunately, after their initial meeting in the Hall of Prophesy and her being directly on top of him for a few moments, Harry got a good enough reading of her magic that he could follow her at short ranges, and she was not too far ahead.
 She'd also be thinking that she got away clean, so with luck she wasn't running full tilt for the exit.

 The elevator ride up to the Atrium was probably the most anxiety ridden fifteen seconds of his life.
-He knew that the moment the doors opened he'd be discovered, and he needed to get the prophecy back.
+He knew that the moment the doors opened he'd be discovered, and he needed to get the prophesy back.
 Why hadn't he just destroyed the real thing?
 Wait... the real thing?

 "That was pretty crazy, you know that?" he said loudly once the doors fully opened to the main floor.
 Bellatrix had been about to make a break for it, but after seeing who it was she paused.